top of page

 Teaching Philosophy

-My teaching philosophy is influenced by the Western and Asian pedagogical approaches of learning with a focus on knowledge and comprehension as well as practical application and synthesis.
-Drawing on the strengths of the Asian model of education, that focuses on a high level of knowledge acquisition where knowledge is transferred from an expert to the learner, my main goal is to extend learning to include the application of knowledge to practical scenarios and global issues.
-This could achieve a more balanced and transformational learning.
-My learning and educational path began within the Asian model and this changed in Graduate school to include the western model.
+My teaching philosophy is influenced by the Western and Asian pedagogical approaches to learning, focusing on knowledge and comprehension as well as practical application and synthesis.
+Drawing on the strengths of the Asian education model, which focuses on a high level of knowledge acquisition where knowledge is transferred from an expert to the learner, my main goal is to extend learning to include applying knowledge to practical scenarios and global issues.
+This could achieve more balanced and transformational learning.
+My learning and educational path began within the Asian model, and this changed in Graduate school to include the Western model.

-Teaching is an opportunity to maximize student’s learning, not just by lecturing and providing knowledge, but by helping them to make sense of the learning through doing and getting constructive feedback from the Educator.
-I believe in the need to provide an inclusive and safe learning environment where all students will be motivated to learn and desire knowledge, engage in constructive and critical thinking and foster self- learning.
+Teaching is an opportunity to maximize students' learning, not just by lecturing and providing knowledge but by helping them make sense of the learning through doing and getting constructive feedback from the Educator.
+I believe in the need to provide an inclusive and safe learning environment where all students will be motivated to learn and desire knowledge, engage in constructive and critical thinking, and foster self-learning.

-My past decade of experiences as a Social worker will offer practical applications for the students, while ensuring that the classroom utilizes best practices for teaching.
-It is my belief that Social work Educators are to build core competencies in our students and groom a new generation of competent social workers for the workforce.
+My past 18 years as a Social worker will offer practical applications for the students while ensuring that the classroom utilizes best teaching practices.
+I believe that Social work Educators are to build core competencies in our students and groom a new generation of competent social workers for the workforce.

 bottom of page